-Here are four recommended places to get your Colorado snowmobiling vroom on this winter:
+Here are 11 recommended places to get your Colorado snowmobiling vroom on this winter.

 The well-groomed, 120-mile Sunlight to Powderhorn trail is a virtually endless playground for snowmobiliers of all abilities.
-There are multiple access points starting in Glenwood Springs and reaching all the way to Powderhorn ski resort near Grand Junction, and countless snowmobile-friendly lodges (like the Electric Mountain Lodge) and guide services along the way.
+There are multiple access points starting in Glenwood Springs and reaching all the way to Powderhorn Mountain Resort near Grand Junction, and countless snowmobile-friendly lodges (like the Grand Mesa Lodge) and guide services along the way.
 Ride the groomers on any of an additional 180 miles of associated trails or burst into high-gear in any of the powdery meadows and hillsides that make this expansive area a Colorado favorite.

 Share and share alike — that’s the amiable concept at work in the Vail Pass Winter Recreation Area, a massively popular snowmobiling and backcountry ski area just east of Vail Mountain and right off I-70 (read: easy access).
 Like the ski slopes nearby, the WRA’s terrain is world renowned, so skiers and snowmobilers have come up with a system for sharing the trails that gives everyone lots of room for fun in some of Colorado’s most spectacular terrain.

 On average, more powder falls in this area than anywhere else in Colorado, and the trail system reaches deep into the wild and rugged San Juan Mountains.
-That’s why guides are highly recommended for newcomers of any snowmobiling ability, who will revel in this complex and well-cared for trail system that accesses Black Head Peak, Eagle Mountain and Wolf Creek Pass.
+That’s why guides are highly recommended for newcomers of any snowmobiling ability, who will revel in this complex and well-cared for trail system that accesses Black Head Peak, Eagle Mountain and Wolf Creek Pass near Pagosa Springs.

 Grand Lake’s streets become snowy rights of way for snowmobilers as long as there’s snow on the ground, making it easy to get on the trails — and back into town for snacks in between runs.
 Continental Divide views abound on the 300 miles of trails near town in the Arapaho National Forest along the western border of Rocky Mountain National Park.